PoCInnovation/Workshops/software/22.Encore/README.md

 Here we are exporting a client from [sqlx](https://pkg.go.dev/github.com/jmoiron/sqlx) ORM, a wrapper around [sql](https://pkg.go.dev/database/sql) to execute query easily.

-> :bulb: Note that `encore` provide his own version of the [sql](https://pkg.go.dev/database/sql) package named `sqldb`.
+> 💡 Note that `encore` provide his own version of the [sql](https://pkg.go.dev/database/sql) package named `sqldb`.

-:bulb: **In this workshop, you will need to write raw SQL queries to interact with the database.
+💡 **In this workshop, you will need to write raw SQL queries to interact with the database.
 To help you, look at that [little cheatsheet](./help/requests.sql) with all queries involved.**

 #### Packet's time